 2 0 Giant goalkeeper signed from Rhyl (Wales) (Rep.Wales Police) Adam Critchley 1996/97 13 0 Attacking wing back signed by Kevan Keelan from Chorley, transferred to Witton Albion.
 Noted for writing humerous football poems Crompton 1945/46 3 2 Centre forward who made 3 appearances scoring 2 goals in October 1945.
 Steve Crompton 1986/87

 12 0 Former Manchester City and Carlisle United (10-0) goalkeeper signed from Stockport County (2-0).
 Later with Wycombe Wanderers, Harrow Borough, Gloucester City, Cirencester Town and Chesham United.
+He played for Manchester City in the 1986 FA Youth Cup Final win over Manchester United.
 Matty Cross 2002/03

 23 0 Signed from Rhyl (Wales).
 Previously with Barnsley, Hereford United, Bangor City (Wales) and Rhayader Town (Wales).
 Transferred to Trafford.
 Later with Bacup Borough, Bamber Bridge, Salford City, Warrington Town, Witton Albion and Runcorn Linnets.
 Mark Crossland 2001/02 5 0 Former Stalybridge Celtic and Lincoln City winger signed from Dukinfield Town but returned to Dukinfield Town at the end of the season.
 Roy Crossley 1947/48 16 2 Born on 16th October 1923.
 Former Huddersfield Town and Halifax Town (41-15) forward.
 Transferred to Buxton Harold Crowder 1934/35